Founder, President and CEO

 Peter Wright works to improve education outcomes for underserved and underperforming students as a Policy and Programs Officer with the California School Boards Association and is an Adjunct Professor in the University of San Francisco’s School of Management.
 He has previously worked in the California Community College Chancellor’s Office as the Director of Emergency Planning and Preparedness and the California Governor’s Office as a Capital Fellow.
-Peter spent two years teaching elementary school in Eastern North Carolina as a Teach For America corps member where his kindergartners reached TFA’s highest level of academic success.
-He holds a Bachelor of Arts degree in politics from Occidental College and serves as the President-elect of the Alumni Association.
-Peter earned a Masters in Public Administration from the University of Southern California and is currently pursuing a Ph.D. in political science at the University of California, Santa Barbara.
+Peter spent two years teaching elementary school in Eastern North Carolina with Teach For America where his kindergartners reached TFA’s highest level of academic success.
+He holds a Bachelor of Arts degree in politics from Occidental College and is a past President of the Alumni Association.
+Peter earned a Masters in Public Administration from the University of Southern California and is a Ph.D. candidate in political science at the University of California, Santa Barbara.

 Bill Zimmerman, Ph.D., is a partner in Zimmerman & Markman, Inc., a national political consulting firm based in Santa Monica.
 The firm has won dozens of ballot initiative campaigns, including historic first victories in Oregon for physician-assisted suicide, in Arizona for state-funded elections, and in California for medical marijuana, drug treatment instead of incarceration, and a tax on million dollar earners to fund community mental health programs.
 The firm was instrumental in building the online powerhouse, MoveOn.org.
 Bill produced advertising for Chicago Mayor Harold Washington, Colorado Senators Gary Hart and Tim Wirth, New Mexico Governor Toney Anaya, and many others.
 He has a Ph.D. from the University of Chicago, and is the author of Troublemaker: A Memoir from the Front Lines of the Sixties, two other books and numerous articles and op-ed pieces.
 He founded and was the long-time chairman of Medical Aid for El Salvador.